dylan-chong/engr201-assignments/Final Report.md

 #### - Motivations for Fake News

-The main motivation for the creation and spread of fake news is the advertising revenue on fake news websites [8].
+The main motivation for the creation and spread of fake news is the advertising revenue on fake news websites (@fakeNewsStudy).
 This is malicious because the goal of maximising revenue is not aligned with the goal of choosing an effective party/candidate.

-Fake news around the time of the 2016 US Presidential Election was heavily in favour of Trump [8].
+Fake news around the time of the 2016 US Presidential Election was heavily in favour of Trump (@fakeNewsStudy).
 The fact that the Republicans/Trump won the election raises the concern that fake news affected the election.

 Both financial and political motivations for fake news are malicious because a party can be elected for false reasons, not for their true ability to run a